 - Fourth category (e.g. industrial equipment): 20%.

 - Fifth category (e.g. cars, computers, furniture): 30%

 Starting with the 2021 tax period, the straight-line method shall be mandatory.

 Intangible assets are subject to CIT amortisation according to the straight-line method.

 According to the National Accounting Standards, goodwill is recognised as an intangible asset.
-However, Moldovan Tax Code does not expressly provide for specific rules regarding corporate income tax deduction.
+However, the Moldovan Tax Code does not expressly provide for specific rules regarding CIT deduction.

 According to the National Accounting Standards, start-up expenses incurred by companies (e.g. stamp taxes paid upon company registration, drawing up of registration documents, manufacture of stamp) are not recognised as an intangible asset.
 Therefore, such expenses are to be treated as current expenses.

 Different CIT deductibility rules apply for interest on loans used for carrying out operational activities and for loans used for investment activities performed on an occasional basis.

 As a general rule, deductions for interest expenses are allowed for CIT purposes, provided such expenses are deemed as ordinary and necessary for carrying out the activities of the business.
 Expenses should also be incurred for the purposes of obtaining taxable income and justified by adequate backup documentation.